o1-labs/snarky/doc/bazel.md

 build](https://blog.bazel.build/2015/06/17/visualize-your-build.html)
 for some simple examples.

+## Bazel Code

+Buildifier sorts things.
+To prevent this add this comment:

+`# do not sort`

+## Dependencies

+Since OBazl manages transitive deps, you only have to list direct deps.
+To make sure you've listed them all, you need to run a clean build for each target.

 ## <a name="debugging">Debugging and Troubleshooting</a>

 Bazel has its own work area and keeps track of lots of info; you can